 Condensation is a common problem found in households across the UK.
-Condensation solutions can help stop what is the most common of damp issues from occurring.
-Without a doubt, one of the main causes of damp in a home is condensation.
+There are both DIY measures that you can carry out by yourself to control condensation but if these don’t work there are more professional solutions that can be used to treat condensation.
 Condensation will start to appear in the property when there is a lack of balance between the heating within the property, and the ventilation available.

 How is Condensation Formed?

 Condensation is caused by having a lack of adequate ventilation within the property.
 When warm moist air meets cooler air (or a cold surface) the air is unable to retain the moisture it contains, and water molecules are released in the form of condensation.

 This is particularly visible on surface, walls and windows where it can lead to further damp related problems within the property.

 By and large, condensation is noticeable and easy to spot when it forms on non-absorbent surfaces for example windows or tiles.
 On more absorbent surfaces, however, it may go unnoticed until mould growth or damage to decorative finishes occurs.